 Yes, coin operated

-Lester Beach, Calawee Cove, hike the Rubicon Trail, Lighthouse Trail, or Balancing Rock Trail, paddleboard or kayak
+Enjoy the sandy beach within the park.
+Visit Lester Beach or Calawee Cove.
+Hike the Rubicon Trail, the Lighthouse Trail, or the Balancing Rock Trail.
+Rent a paddleboard or kayak.

 Tips for Making Reservations